dhasuda/Bazel-and-K8s/Bazel+K8s_tutorial.md

 - validate all `.yaml`s
 - build and push all docker images
 - bind the correct docker image to the CRDs that use them
-- appply the configurations to a Kubernetes cluster
+- apply the configurations to a Kubernetes cluster

 Much easier to test and evolve the platform!
 And it also saves us from some mechanical work that represented potential failure points.